akm-akm/akm-whatsapp-bot/Readme.md

 - Make sure the env variables are set properly.
 - Make sure the phone is connected to the internet.
-- Make sure the heroku postgres is added in the addons if running on heroku or the database uri is set properly if running locally.
+- Make sure the Heroku postgres is added in the addons if running on heroku or the database uri is set properly if running locally.

 ## 📜 Documentation